thmosqueiro/ABBAS/documentation/ODD/README.md

 ## Basic principles

 This model explores the joint impact of task allocation and behavioral persistence in the foraging performance of the colony.
-Each group of foragers (scouts and recruits) perform different tasks, each contributing to exploration and exploitaiton.
+Each group of foragers (scouts and recruits) perform different tasks, each contributing to exploration and exploitation.
 Our model incorporates how scouts communicate to recruits the direction, distance, and quality of newly found resources ([waggle dance](https://en.wikipedia.org/wiki/Waggle_dance)).
 This strategy reduces waste of energy spent when searching for food, and also prevent dangers such as predation.
 Behavioral persistence changes how many trips foragers will make back and forth to a resource spot.
 This model also incorporates flight precision observed in field experiments.

 #### How was recruitment taken into account?

 Honey bees recruit foragers using the [waggle dance](https://en.wikipedia.org/wiki/Waggle_dance).
 You can see honey bees performing the waggle dance in [this video](https://www.youtube.com/watch?v=bFDGPgXtK-U), published by Georgia Tech College of Computing.
 In our model, this mechanism was modeled by making a recruiting forager (scout or recruit) communicate the location where a resource was found to a new recruit.
-This recruit will then set its own drifting vector to that location and leave the hive.
+This recruit will then set its drifting vector to that location and leave the hive.

 #### Will the model provide insights about the basic principles themselves?

 The model predicts that behavioral persistence and task allocation jointly influence the performance of a honey bee colony during foraging.
-In particular, for each value of persistance, there is a ratio between scouts and recruits that optimizes the foraging performance of a colony.
-The model also predicts that changing the persistence of recruits induces a strongest impact in the colony performance.
+In particular, for each value of persistence, there is a ratio between scouts and recruits that optimize the foraging performance of a colony.
+The model also predicts that changing the persistence of recruits induces a stronger impact in the colony performance.

 ## Adaptation